bimaagung/documentation/deploy_laravel_railway.md

 ## Step 2: Add MySQL to the Project

 1. Make sure you have the MySQL service provided by Railway installed.
-2. Configure the MySQL connection in the `variables` file of your Laravel project:
+2. Configure the MySQL connection in the `variabels` file of your Laravel project:

    ```
    DB_CONNECTION=mysql